vd-rd/carrier-cm4-bmc/README.md

-# carrier-cm4-bmc
-Carrier board for Raspberry Pi 4 Compute Module with ESP32 supervisor
+# Raspberry PI4 Compute Module Carrier Board

+Based on the work of [@PTS93](https://github.com/PTS93)'s [awesome board](https://github.com/PTS93/Minimal-RPi-CM-4-Carrier).

+## Description
+The module is designed using Autodesk Eagle.
+It is meant to provide I/O, power and comms for the RPI CM4.
+TBD